silkroadnomad/DoichainPlaygroundSvelte/README.md

 ## Bugs
 - [ ] when iterating over utxos, datatable doesn't update reactively (but counters are doing so)
-- [ ] when spending an utxo, for some reason it could be re-used (choosen by checkbox) for a new transaction and caused error when sending
+- [ ] when spending an utxo, for some reason it could be re-used (chosen by checkbox) for a new transaction and caused error when sending - re-read utxos
 - [ ] Chrome does not connect to local Electrum websocket with self signed ssl certificate - warning and fix needed
 - [x] ~~sending doiAmount to an address sents the fee instead of doiAmount~~
 - [ ] connecting a failing Electrumx node needs to try the next server and remove it from the current list